-Plan Administrator-COBRA-BCI is not the Plan Administrator for compliance with the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) and any amendments to it.
-Except for services BCI has agreed to perform regarding COBRA, the Plan Sponsor is responsible for satisfaction of notice, disclosure, and other obligations if these laws are applicable to the Group.
-The Plan Administrator, Boise Municipal Health Care Trust, who is the sole fiduciary of the Plan, has all discretionary authority to interpret the provisions and control the operation and administration of the Plan within the limits of the law.
+Plan Administrator-the Plan Administrator, Boise Municipal Health Care Trust, who is the sole fiduciary of the Plan, has all discretionary authority to interpret the provisions and control the operation and administration of the Plan within the limits of the law.
 All decisions made by the Plan Administrator, including final determination of Medical Necessity, shall be final and binding on all parties.
 Boise Municipal Health Care Trust also reserves the right to modify eligibility clauses for new Plan participants who join the Plan as a result of a merger, acquisition or for any employee who was covered under a labor agreement plan during a previous period of employment to which Boise Municipal Health Care Trust, contributes, provided that coverage under this Plan begins within 31 days of the date coverage under the previous Plan terminates.
 Boise Municipal Health Care Trust may choose to hire a consultant and/or Contract Administrator to perform specified duties in relation to the Plan.
 The Plan Administrator also has the right to amend, modify or terminate the Plan at any time or in any manner as outlined in the Administrative Services Agreement.